RMWinslow/RMWinslow.github.io/3102/_money.md

 https://old.reddit.com/r/badeconomics/comments/e07wnx/graebers_against_economics/
 > Graeber is the best demonstration of the axiom "innovation requires understanding," or, put more crudely, "you cannot claim to be thinking outside the box unless you understand what 'the box' is."

-And I've encountered too many sociologists with a chip on their shoulder about it to believe he's an isolated case...
+The above post also has some good links to other things to read.

 https://www.alt-m.org/2016/03/24/graeber-once-more/
 https://old.reddit.com/r/neoliberal/comments/8yv4uz/a_history_of_money/